Peer Lisdorf

-Peer Lisdorf (born 31 March 1967) is a former Danish association footballer and coach who played as a left midfielder, right midfielder, and a centre-forward.
+Peer Lisdorf (born 31 March 1967) is a Danish former association footballer and coach who played as a left midfielder, right midfielder, and a centre-forward.
 He played professionally for first-tier football team Brøndby IF and participated in both the UEFA Europa League and UEFA Champions League.
 Having played for Brøndby IF, he later became the assistant manager of the team in 2012, and also the coach for the Brøndby IF women's team and other teams in the Elitedivisionen, Denmark's highest-league football league for women.
 His last position in the sporting industry was as the head coach of HB Køge's women's team; after this, Lisdorf claimed that he would retire.

 Club career

 Lisdorf was born in Germany and started his footballing career in Denmark's Brøndby IF's youth team.
 From his position as a midfielder, Peer moved onto the professional team, Brøndby IF, in the highest Danish league.
 Peer was a young talent, scoring the first goal in his debut, and was awarded a sponsorship car before he could even legally drive.
 For each debut Peer made throughout his career, the team he was in either won or drew.
 In addition, every game played by Lisdorf in the UEFA Champions League, in which he was mostly in the starting eleven, resulted in a win or a draw.